Free boundary regularity for a spectral optimal partition problem with volume and inclusion constraints: Introduction

 Then, in Section~\ref{sec:notriple}, using a three phase monotonicity formula, the nondegeneracy property and ideas from~\cite{BucurVelichkov}, we prove that optimal partitions in our setting do not admit neither triple nor higher multiplicity points (in the interior of the box), neither two-phase nor higher multiplicity points at the boundary of the box $\Omega$.

-Section~\ref{sec:equivalence} is aimed at proving the equivalence between the original problem and the penalized one (for a suitable choice of the parameter in the penalization), in the sense that there exists an optimal partition that is optimal for both problems.
+Section~\ref{sec:equivalence} is aimed at proving the equivalence between the original problem and the penalized one (for a suitable choice of the parameter in the penalization), in the sense that the energy levels coincide and both problems have the same optimizers.
 To do this, we first need to show the existence of a \emph{one-phase} point in the reduced boundary of at least one set of the an optimal partition, which allows us to use shape variations to deduce an optimality condition, which is the key to show the desired equivalence as it was done in~\cite{AguileraAltCaffarelli}.

 Then, in Section~\ref{sec:butwophase}, we start a detailed study of two-phase points, precisely classifying \emph{all} blowups centered there.
 To do this, we need to use ACF-type monotonicity formulas and techniques inspired from the works of Conti, Terracini and Verzini~\cite{ContiTerraciniVerziniVariation,ContiTerraciniVerziniOPP}.
 We stress that, since the penalization is not $C^1$, then blowup limits are \emph{not} local minimizers of some functional, and this fact is the main difficulty of this part (and a key difference between our penalized problem and \eqref{eigenvalue_problem_plusmeasure}).